cjus/node-neo4j-presentation/presentation/teleprompt.md

 ---
 Referring back to our graph, ^

-we can see that if Jane was looking for a [chess] player
+if Jane was looking for a [chess] player

 we'd have to specify [knows star 3] for three hops to get to Tom - following the [green] path shown.